kezar0001-cpu/buildstatefm-app/backend/BLOG_AUTOMATION_GUIDE.md

 ## License

-This blog automation system is part of the AgentFM platform.
+This blog automation system is part of the Buildstate FM platform.